• Disease Overview

 Affected populations

 WNT4 deficiency is an extremely rare disorder that affects females.
-The exact incidence of the disorder is unknown and it has only been identified in several women worldwide.
-Researchers believe that cases of WNT4 deficiency may often go undiagnosed or misdiagnosed, making it difficult to determine the disorder’s true frequency in the general population.
-WNT4 deficiency is present at birth (congenital), but can go unidentified until adolescence.
+The exact incidence of the disorder is unknown, and it has only been identified in several females worldwide.
+Researchers believe that WNT4 deficiency may often go undiagnosed or misdiagnosed, making it difficult to determine the true frequency in the general population.
+WNT4 deficiency is present at birth (congenital) but can go unidentified until adolescence.

 • < Previous section